parkji30/parkji30/README.md

 ### Hi There 👋
 My name is James Park and I am a some dude at Queen's University studying the role of magnetic fields in star formation.

-Outside of academia, I work as a Machine Learning Scientist for RBC (The Royal Bank of Canada)

 I enjoy developing open source software to aid other scientists in their research.

 I am currently developing :computer: (or have developed) :